 Figure~\ref{fig:LH3Ratios} (left) depicts the ratio of \lhThree/$\Lambda$ as a function of \dNetaOFive.
 Similarly to the \pt spectra, no integrated yields have been published for pp collisions yet.
-Only one measurement from p-Pb collisions is shown, however it is unclear if p-Pb and pp results should be compatible.
-The ToMCCA prediction is shown as the purple band.
-The purple box with the hatching shows the result of using the minimum bias multiplicity distribution, as used for \heThree.
-The yield is $\approx3$ times larger than using the Erlang distribution for \dNetaOFive$=6.9$, due to the much larger width of the distribution.
+Only one measurement from p-Pb collisions has been published, however, it is unclear whether the transition from pp to p--Pb should be a smooth one.
+The ToMCCA prediction is shown as the blue band.
+The blue square marker shows the result of using the minimum bias multiplicity distribution, as used for \heThree.
+The yield is $\approx2$ times larger than using the Erlang distribution for \dNetaOFive$=6.9$, due to the much larger width of the distribution.
 Since coalescence is a non-linear process, i.e., it does not depend on the number of nucleons but the number of nucleon pairs, it is sensitive to higher moments of the multiplicity distribution.
 The right side of Fig.~\ref{fig:LH3Ratios} shows the strangeness population factor $S_3=\frac{^3_\Lambda\mathrm{H}\times\mathrm{ p}}{^3\mathrm{He}\times\Lambda}$.
 For the \heThree predictions, the AV18+UIX was used.
 The predictions from Ref.~\cite{Sun2019} are shown as the dashed and dot-dashed lines.
-For $S_3$ the \heThree yield was obtained using the 3-body coalescence approach in both cases.
+These predictions use Gaussian wave functions for both \lhThree and \heThree, but \lhThree is either described by a homogenous wave function (\textit{3-body coalescence}) or a d-$\Lambda$ system (\textit{2-body coalescence}).
+The \heThree is described by \textit{3-body coalescence} in both cases.